ethpandaops/ethereum-package/README.md

   mev_relay_website_extra_args: []
   # Extra parameters to send to the builder
   mev_builder_extra_args: []
+  # Prometheus additional configuration for the mev builder participant.
+  # Execution, beacon and validator client targets on prometheus will include this configuration.
+  mev_builder_prometheus_config:
+    # Scrape interval to be used.
+Default to 15 seconds
+    scrape_interval: 15s
+    # Additional labels to be added.
+Default to empty
+    labels: {}
   # Image to use for mev-flood
   mev_flood_image: flashbots/mev-flood
   # Extra parameters to send to mev-flood